ericsolberg/sapwebide-docker/README.md

 Build the sapwebide-docker image:

     docker build -t sapwebide-docker .
-There will be a lot of console outpu as the image is built, including some warning messages and various messages in red.
-You should be able to ignore these as long as the image builds succesfully.
-It may take some time to download all of the components the first time, but if you rebuild the image it will usually be much faster as Docker caches interim steps.
+There will be a lot of console output as the image is built, including some warning messages and various messages in red.
+You should be able to ignore these as long as the image builds successfully.
+It may take some time to download all of the components the first time, but if you rebuild the image it will usually be faster as Docker caches interim steps.
 The final line of output should be similar to:

     Successfully built <image id>
 You've succesfully build the image and it is ready to run!